 - Does the square footage match what’s been reported?

-- Any obvious damage inside or out that could ding the property value?
+- Any obvious damage inside or out that could reduce the property value?

 - Same number of bedrooms as what’s been reported?